Music has been part of the intellectual and cultural life of Oxford for more than eight centuries.

 Candidates must submit two recent, marked essays, and one or two examples of teacher-marked harmony and counterpoint (e.g. Baroque chorale, 16th-century counterpoint, 2-part invention, string quartet, Romantic songs).
 Candidates may also submit one or two short examples of original composition, which should be in some form of notated score.

-Candidates are required to submit a video recording audition of up to 5 minutes performing on their chosen instrument in advance of their interview.
+Candidates are also required to submit a video recording audition of up to 5 minutes performing on their chosen instrument in advance of their interview.
+This should be sent directly to the Faculty of Music.
+Further details can be found here.

 Interviews